Women in the Arab world: Buthaina Al Ansari

 Buthaina Al Ansari, founder and Chairperson of Qatariat T&D Holding Company and Senior Human Resources Director at Ooredoo, delivered a CIRS Monthly Dialogue on the topic of “Sheroes—How Female Leaders are Changing Qatar” on November 17, 2014.

 Al Ansari is a member of the MENA Business Women's Networks, an ambassador for Women Leading Change Qatar, a board member of Qatar Business Women's Association, and a Mentor at the Qatar Professional Women's Network Circle.

-Abeer Abu Ghaith

-Abeer Abu Ghaith is a technology entrepreneur from Palestine.
-She has been celebrated as Palestine's first female high-tech entrepreneur.
-Abu Ghaith is known as a trailblazer for women and young people in the Middle East; an entrepreneur; and an international businesswoman before the age of 30.
-Abu Ghaith grew up in a Palestinian refugee camp in Jordan.
-Abu Ghaith uses modern technology to provide jobs to young women and men who live and work in fragile territories like Gaza.

-Abu Ghaith is the founder and CEO of MENA Alliances Group Inc., an international business aimed at providing high-quality and value outsourced business and technology solutions faster, easier, trusted, and fully localized while creating economic opportunity for talent in the MENA region.
-Her company has been selected as “Best social impact company” in Metkite competition in Italy.
-MENA Alliances is an expansion of Abeer's previous business “StayLinked”.
+Sayyida al Hurra

+Sayyida al Hurra also known as "the free queen"or "pirate queen," held the remarkable titles of privateer and governor of Tetouan from 1515 until 1542.
+Born as Aicha bint Ali ibn Rashid al-Alami, she was a descendant of the Islamic prophet Muhammad and her father was the founder of the city Chefchaouen.
+Known for her family connections and exceptional qualities, Aicha played a significant role in ruling Tetouan.